-Prediction

-The encoder shall calculate block-wise predictions as specified in clause 8.3.

-The encoder shall calculate sample-wise predictions as specified in clause8.9.
+j = j + 1

+while( j < ( fltrSz << 1 ) )

+Otherwise ( partialFilters is equal to 0 ), set j = fltrSz.

+Then, the following process is invoked:

+Set j = fltrSz

+do

+diff = tCoeff[ j − fltrSz ] − ( ( ( k=0fltrSz-1w k ⋅q[ j-fltrSz+k ] ) + offsetLeftShift ) >> leftShiftFltr ) >> leftShiftFltr )

+quantIndices[ j − fltrSz ], diffRec = GetQuantIndex( diff )

+q[ j ] = ( ( ( k=0fltrSz-1w k ⋅q[ j-fltrSz+k ] ) +offsetLeftShift ) >> leftShiftFltr ) + diffRec.

+j = j + 1

+while( j < blockSize + fltrSz )

+Set k = fltrSz

+do

+q[ k ] += Clip3( minResVal, maxResVal, ( prevChScale⋅refPrev k + offsetScaleShift ) >> scaleShift ).

+k = k + 1

+while( k < blockSize + fltrSz )

+For 0 <= i < blockSize, res[ i ] is set equal to Clip3( minResVal, maxResVal, q[ fltrSz + i ] ).

-Quantization rounding error
+Quantization process

 Depending on whether quantization is done in the transform or sample domain, an encoder is required to limit the maximum absolute error in the transform domain or sample domain, respectively.

-Let blockSize be a variable that is set equal to 1 << Log2BlockSize.
+Input to the process are:

+a variable ch specifying the current channel.

+a value origIndex specifying an original residual sample value in either the transform or sample domain from a block of samples that is to be quantized

+a value qState that specifies the current quantization state

+Output of this process are:

-Let orgSamples[ k ], with 0 <= k < blockSize, be the original samples of a block of samples and let qntIndices[ k ], with 0 <= k < blockSize, be the quantization indexes that an encoder writes into the bitstream for the block of samples.
+a value qntIndex which specifies the quantization index that an encoder writes into the bitstream for a single sample

+a value recCoeff which specifies the reconstructed coefficient for a single residual sample

-The variable maxAllowedQuantError is derived by invoking the derivation process for the maximum allowed quantization error with the current channel ch as input as specified in clause 9.9.110.6.1.
+The variable maxAllowedQuantError is derived by invoking the derivation process for the maximum allowed quantization error with the current channel ch as input as specified in clause 9.9.1.

-The variable maxQuantError is derived by invoking the derivation process for the maximum quantization error as specified in clause 9.9.210.6.2 with orgSamples and qntIndices as input.
+The variables qntIndex, recCoeff and quantError are derived by invoking the derivation process for the maximum quantization error as specified in clause 9.9.2 with origIndex set to origIndex and qState set to qState.

-It is a requirement of encoder conformance that the encoder selects quantization indices qntIndices in a way that the obtained value of maxQuantError shall be less than or equal to maxAllowedQuantError.
+It is a requirement of encoder conformance that the encoder selects the quantization index qntIndex in a way that the obtained value of quantError shall be less than or equal to maxAllowedQuantError.

-NOTE – The conformance of an encoder with this constraint can be tested by encoding a series of sample values with the encoder under test and then partially decoding it as specified using a verified conforming reference decoder, then subtracting the reference decoder’s prediction signal from the original sample values, processing the difference with the specified forward transform process when so indicated, and measuring the difference between the true residual signal and the reconstructed approximation that has been signalled by the encoder under test to determine whether this difference is within the specified tolerance.
+NOTE – The conformance of an encoder with this constraint can be tested by encoding a series of sample values with the encoder under test and then partially decoding it as specified using a verified conforming reference decoder, then subtracting the reference decoder’s prediction signal from the original sample values, processing the difference with the specified transform process when so indicated, and measuring the difference between the true residual signal and the reconstructed approximation that has been signalled by the encoder under test to determine whether this difference is within the specified tolerance.

 Derivation process for the maximum allowed quantization error